 Plasters made from the belladonna are often applied on the site of external injury, particularly following a bad fall, and such applications can alleviate the injured or sprained part of the body.
 To treat corns and bunions on the body, an herbal mixture of belladonna plaster, some salicylic acid, and lead plaster is normally recommended by a herbalist.

 Belladonna possesses tropane alkaloids which inhibit the parasympathetic nervous system in the body.
-This part of the nervous system is the one that controls and regulates the involuntary actions in the human body.
+This part of the nervous system is the one that controls and regulates the involuntary actions of the human body.
 The alkaloids can induce a reduction in the production of saliva; they induce a reduction in the gastric, intestinal, and bronchial secretions as well.
 These alkaloids also affect the activity of the urinary tubules; they affect the action of the urinary bladder and affect the functioning of the intestines.
-The tropane alkaloids in the body also increase the heart beat rate and bring about dilation in the pupils of the eye.
+The tropane alkaloids in the body also increase the heartbeat rate and bring about dilation in the pupils of the eye.

 The presence of the compounds atropine and hyoscyamine are the main reasons for the medicinal properties possessed by the belladonna.
 Most of the principal remedies made from the belladonna are made using the root as the primary ingredient.